aalto-speech/moodle-mod_digitala/docs/manuals/user_roles.md

 On the adding page the teacher has the option to give the activity a **name** which will be shown on the course page.
 Other options include:

-* **Language** - if the assignment if for Finnish or Swedish speech performance
+* **Language** - whether the assignment is for evaluating/practicing L2 Finnish or Swedish speech
 * **Type** - whether the assignment is to read a given text aloud or to talk more freely about the topic of the assignment
-* **Time limit** - A time limit for student speech performance which maxes up and defaults to 5 minutes.
+* **Time limit** - A time limit for student's speech performance which maxes up and defaults to 5 minutes.
 * **Attempt limit** - Optional limit for how many times students can submit their answer for evaluation.
 Defaults to unlimited.
 * **Assignment** - The assignment that the user should complete.
 This prompt will be sent to the evaluation API in the Freeform type of assignment, so if the API is trained with these kinds of tasks, it should also give a reasonable evaluation for "Task completion".
-* **Material** - If using Readaloud type of assignment, the text to be read should be provided here, preferrably in plain text.
-In Readaloud type this text will be sent to the evaluation API and the speech performance will be compared to this text.
-In Freeform type this field can be used to provide additional material such as helper questions or different media snippets.
+* **Material** - If using Read-aloud type of assignment, the text to be read should be provided here, preferably in plain text.
+In Read-aloud type this text will be sent to the evaluation API and the speech performance will be compared to this text.
+In Freeform type this field can be used to provide additional material such as guiding questions or different media snippets.
+* **More information** Information provided to the student on evaluation page.
+Could include for example audio examples of different levels of speech performances.
 * **Description** - This description won't be shown anywhere at the moment so there's no need for the use of it.

 <details>